 SPP indicators have three compliance statuses: (a) noncompliance (< 95%), (b) substantial compliance (>= 95% AND <= 99%), (c) and compliance (100%).
-The LEA results are also published online on the Results Driven Accountability (RDA) Report webpage and the District Profile of State Performance Plan Indicators Report webpage.
+The LEA results are also

 STAKEHOLDER ANALYSIS AND RESULTS

 The TEA collected stakeholder data during the comprehensive cyclical monitoring review from parents/guardians, special education providers, general education providers, and district/campus administration.
 The purpose of analyzing survey and interview data was to identify positive stakeholder sentiment for three constructs: